sungwoonpark0502/Memorization-Test-Game/README.md

 Only the 7th python file is needed to run the Game.

-Other 6 python files are the progress of the process.
+Other 6 python files were used to keep track of the development.